 Madam Deputy Speaker, I should like to make a short business statement.

-The business for the rest of this week remains unchanged to that previously announced and I shall make a further business statement in the usual way on Thursday.
+The business for the rest of the week remains unchanged from that previously announced, and I shall make a further business statement in the usual way on Thursday.

 I thank the Leader of the House for advance notice of and a copy of the business statement.

 First, I wish to make it absolutely crystal clear that Her Majesty’s loyal Opposition of course support the Government on standing up to threats of Russian aggression.
 It is vital that we do so across the House in a united way, as the Secretary of State for Defence said earlier, because we must not and will not allow Putin to divide us.
 I put on the record my thanks to the Secretary of State for Defence for how he has worked with colleagues in Labour’s Defence and Foreign Affairs teams.